 In terms of the 4 containers, if a pathway contains a sentence like: "constantly drive between the 2 white lines", that constant rule will be stored in the rules container. if a pathway contains a sentence (or implied visually) like: "cooking hamburger", that constant task is put in the task container.
 If a pathway contains a sentence (or implied visually) like: "cook hamburger and talk on the phone simultaneously", that 2 simultaneous task will be stored in the task container.
 Other sentences in pathways like: "do the tasks on the list in linear order", will instruct the task container on how and when to do certain tasks.
 Thus, the 4 containers is like an operating system that manages tasks and rules.

-The task of playing a videogame is a good example of how human robots act intelligently in a dynamic environment.
+The task of playing a video game is a good example of how human robots act intelligently in a dynamic environment.
 When playing a game, the robot has to use logic and common sense knowledge in order to past the game.
-Playing a racing game or a RPG game is very difficult and the player has to understand the rules of the game, the objectives of the game, how the controls work according to the game, how to solve problems in the game, how to get the character from one destination to the next, how to come up with plans to beat the game and so forth.
+Playing a racing game or a RPG game is very difficult and the player has to understand the rules of the game, the objectives, how the controls work, how to solve problems, how to get the character from one destination to the next, how to come up with plans to beat the game and so forth.

 The legend of Zelda is a very good example because the robot has to use human-level intelligence in order to past the game.
 The Zelda game isnít like a side-scrolling action game, whereby the player accomplishes levels in linear order.
 In Zelda, the player has to talk to characters in the game and these characters will tell the player what to do next.
-If the player doesnít follow the instructions from characters, he will get lost and will not past the game.
-The key to passing the Zelda game is to use human logic to come up with planned strategies and to take action; and through countless trial and error.
+If the player doesnít follow the instructions from characters, he will get lost and end up losing the game.
+The key to passing the Zelda game is to use human logic to come up with planned strategies to take action; and through countless trial and error.

-In intelligent pathway B2, the player has to set goals in terms of the type of videogame played and based on the playerís goals in the game.
-Next, in the videogame are various rules and boundaries the player has to follow.
-Then, the player has to also know what buttons control what actions in the videogame.
-When playing a videogame, the controller controls the actions of the character on the monitor the robot is seeing.
+In intelligent pathway B2, the player has to set goals in terms of the type of video game played and based on the playerís goals in the game.
+Next, in the video game are various rules and boundaries the player has to follow.
+Then, the player has to also know what buttons control what actions in the video game.
+When playing a video game, the controller controls the actions of a character/s on the monitor the robot is seeing.
 On the other hand, if the robot was playing a real sports game, he has to use his body to take action.

 Conscious thoughts of the robot (2nd type)